coderpanda02/Java_Encapsulation/README.md

 # Java_Encapsulation
-In Java Encapsultion can be achieved using Classes, Packages and Access Specifiers
+Implementing Encapsultion using Classes, Packages and Access Specifiers in Java.